-- Performance criteria for air quality mitigation. - Mitigation strategies to minimise impacts on air quality. - Monitoring plans and reporting demonstrating the performance during Stage 2A.
+- Performance criteria for air quality mitigation. - Mitigation strategies to minimise impacts on air quality. - Monitoring plans and reporting demonstrating the performance during Stage 2A and Stage 2B.

-AlE and its contractors acknowledge that maintaining air quality in the vicinity of the MBD Site Compound is paramount to the successful delivery of the construction phase of the Project.
-AlE is committed to ensuring this AQMP is reviewed and updated regularly to ensure its objectives are met and that the approval conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.
+AIE and its contractors acknowledge that maintaining air quality in the vicinity of the Stage 2A and Stage 2B works is paramount to the successful delivery of the construction phase of the Project.
+AIE is committed to ensuring this AQMP is reviewed and updated regularly to ensure its objectives are met and that the approval conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.

-This AQMP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A works described in Section 2 of this AQMP.
+This AQMP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A and Stage 2B works described in Section 2 of this AQMP.
 The AQMP implementation and on-going development will be managed by the Project Team (refer to Section 3).